John Rigby & Company: Company history

-In 1912, John Rigby & Co. lost the exclusive British sales contract to a member of the Mauser family, but Rigby continued to base its magazine rifles on Mauser (and Mauser-style) actions and still does so today.
+In 1912, John Rigby & Co. lost the exclusive British sales contract to a member of the Mauser family, but Rigby continued to base its magazine rifles on Mauser (and Mauser-style) actions, a practice it still follows today.
 Among professional and sporting hunters in India and Africa, Rigby became known as the 'aristocrat of bolt-action rifles'.

 Rigby developed a successful medium-heavy game round known as the .350 Rigby, and its rimmed counterpart for double rifles, the .350 No. 2.
 Rigby also invented the .416 Rigby cartridge.

-Although Rigby has been credited with inventing or promoting the 7x57 as the ".275 Rigby" cartridge by some modern gunwriters, this is untrue.
-There was no such cartridge name at the time, and it is a modern misunderstanding of Rigby marketing of the period, who called their rifles "Rigby-Mausers."
-Throughout the British Empire the 7x57 cartridge was commonly known as the .275 (or .276) and there was no association with Rigby themselves, who never marketed any proprietary cartridge called by that name nor stamped a rifle with that chambering.
-Despite this, the .275 Rigby name has caught on and special brass headstamps and customs rifles marked ".275 Rigby" have become desirable, despite having no historical basis.
+Although some modern gun writers have credited Rigby with inventing or promoting the 7x57 as the ".275 Rigby" cartridge, this is untrue.
+There was no such cartridge name at the time, and it is a modern misunderstanding of Rigby marketing of the period, which called their rifles "Rigby-Mausers."
+Throughout the British Empire, the 7x57 cartridge was commonly known as the .275 (or .276), and there was no association with Rigby itself, which never marketed any proprietary cartridge by that name nor stamped a rifle with that chambering.
+Despite this, the .275 Rigby name has caught on, and special brass headstamps and custom rifles marked ".275 Rigby" have become desirable, despite having no historical basis.
 (Rigby did sell repackaged German-made 7x57 ammunition under their own name in the early 20th century, but it was marked .275 Bore, as were their rifles.)

-At John Rigby's request, in 1900 Mauser began to develop a stretched version of its G98 action for larger cartridges.
+At John Rigby's request, in 1900, Mauser began to develop a stretched version of its G98 action for larger cartridges.
 This became known as the Magnum Mauser and has served as the foundation for countless bolt-action big-game rifles ever since.
 The larger action was originally meant for Rigby's interim .400/.350 round, but in 1911 the company introduced the .416 Rigby cartridge for rifles built on the Magnum Mauser action.
-This was the first magazine rifle that could perform on a par with the powerful Nitro-Express double rifles, for one-third to one-fifth of their prices.
+This was the first magazine rifle that could perform on a par with the powerful Nitro-Express double rifles at one-third to one-fifth of their price.

-John Rigby was well versed in Nitro Express cartridges as well.
-In 1898, with the help of the Curtis's & Harvey Gunpowder Company, he had introduced the first of them: the Rigby .450 NE.
+John Rigby was well-versed in Nitro Express cartridges.
+In 1898, with the help of the Curtis's & Harvey Gunpowder Company, he introduced the first of them: the Rigby .450 NE.
 In 1899, however, the colonial government of India began to restrict .450-calibre rifles and ammunition, which forced British gunmakers to develop a flood of variations to avoid the India ban.
 The most popular of these proved to be the .470 Nitro Express, and John Rigby & Co. adopted this as its 'standard' heavy double-rifle load.